National Disability Employment Awareness Month -

 The Texas NDEAM Posters are distributed each fall FREE of charge to be displayed in various venues to promote the hiring and inclusion of people with disabilities in the workplace.
 To order one or more posters, please send us a message or call 512-463-5739.
 Supplies are limited.

-Three logos are posted at the bottom: The Governor's Committee on People with Disabilities, Apple Specialty Advertising, and the Texas Department of Assistive and Rehabilitative Services.
+For logos are posted at the bottom: Texas Governor’s Committee on People with Disabilities, Apple Specialty Advertising, Texas Workforce Commission and Texas Health and Human Services Commission.
 Website addresses are included.

 National Disability Employment Awareness Month Proclamation for 2015